Sutton, London: Retailing

-Sutton has several restaurants, patisseries, coffee bars, gastropubs and bars, including the country's first branch of All Bar One.
+Sutton has several restaurants, patisseries, coffee bars, gastropubs and bars.
 The central area is pedestrianised, and the extra space encourages the provision of pavement seating.

 Sutton's range of restaurants has expanded in recent years, and now includes examples of French, Lebanese, British, vegan, Malaysian, Thai, Pakistani, Portuguese, Turkish, Sri Lankan and Japanese cuisine, in addition to the more longstanding Italian, Indian and Chinese establishments.
 One French restaurant was in the 2013 Good Food Guide and was Michelin-listed then.